jlpteaching/ECS201A/syllabus/syllabus.rst

 --------------------

 Academic misconduct is a serious issue.
-You can find the official UC Davis policy on the `Student Support and Judicial Affairs`_ website.
+You can find the official UC Davis policy on the `Office of Student Support and Judicial Affairs`_ website.

-Importantly, you are expected to *cite all of the work you reference*.
+You are expected to *cite all of the work you reference*.
 Any ideas that are not specifically yours or generally known (e.g., caches hold data) should have a citation.
 When in doubt, cite.

-Any violations of this policy will result in reporting the violating student(s) to the office of `Student Support and Judicial Affairs`_.
+Any violations of this policy will result in reporting the violating student(s) to the `Office of Student Support and Judicial Affairs`_.

-.. _`Student Support and Judicial Affairs`: http://sja.ucdavis.edu/
+.. _`Office of Student Support and Judicial Affairs`: http://sja.ucdavis.edu/

 Reading List and Schedule
 --------------------------